mlibrary/design-system-docs/README.md

 ## Dev Scripts

-- `npm start` to start the eleventy server (serves the `/public` folder) and watch the Sass `/scss` folder
+- `npm start` to start the eleventy server (serves the `/public` folder) and watch the `/scss` folder.
+`.scss` files compile and output to `/public/css`.
 - `npm build` to create a production build.
 Outputs into `/public`.

 ### Building and watching files

-`npm-run-all` is a CLI tool to run multiple npm-scripts in parallel or sequential.
-This is used in the dev scripts to watch Sass files and hot reload 11ty files in parallel.
+`eleventy-sass` is used as a dev dependency to watch and compile the `.scss` files and output to the `/public/css` directory.

+Eleventy Dev Server watches the `/js` and `/scss` folders and triggers a build when files in those folders are changed.

 ---